johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 * The second version is much smaller but has no printer.
 The parts have arrived for this.
 * A laser cut case if forthcoming for both versions.
 The CAD files will also be made available here for those people that would like to cut their own cases.

-The plan now is to teach clients how to set up with their own accounts in person for a fee or teach them [for free via YouTube](https://www.youtube.com/channel/UCQlQRc9muSqPZIXSfugN43A).
+The plan now is to teach clients how to set up with their own accounts in person for a fee or teach them [for free via YouTube](https://www.youtube.com/channel/UCQlQRc9muSqPZIXSfugN43A) if they prefer.
 Then sell them a clean machine, or they can build their own using this repository for instructions.
-Then they can set up their own accounts in their own homes or businesses when they are alone.
+Now they can set up their own accounts in their own homes or businesses when they are alone.
 In this way there is never any doubt that the only person who has the keys is the client.

-For original prototype you will need a raspberry pi 2 board, the official raspberry pi 7 inch touchscreen, the SmartiPi Case for the pi, a camera, the smartiPi case for the camera, a 16 G-bite SD card, a power adaptor, ethernet cable, and a WiFi dongle.
+The items you will need for the most basic setup with no printer, no battery, and no smart power management is as follows.
+A material list with links for a setup with all of the above features included will be forth coming when we have settled on a final design.
+But to get started, you will need a raspberry pi 2 board, the official raspberry pi 7 inch touchscreen, the SmartiPi Case for the pi, a camera, the smartiPi case for the camera, a 16 G-bite SD card, a power adaptor, ethernet cable, and a WiFi dongle, a 32Mb thumbdrive, and a power adapter.

-A material list with links for the lastest working prototype with built in printer is forthcoming.
 Specially machined parts will be made available or the fully assembled device already loaded with software can be purchased.

 The following is the written tutorial from which these notes are made.